President of Colombia

 The president of Colombia (President of the Republic) is the head of state and head of government of Colombia.
 The president heads the executive branch of the national government and is the commander-in-chief of the Military Forces of Colombia.

 The power of the presidency has grown substantially since the first president, Simón Bolívar, took office in 1819.
 While presidential power has waxed and waned over time, the presidency has played an increasingly important role in Colombian political life since the early 20th century, with a notable expansion during the presidency of Álvaro Uribe.

-The office of president was established upon the ratification of the Constitution of 1819, by the Congress of Angostura, convened in December 1819, when Colombia was the "Gran Colombia".
+The office of president was established upon the ratification of the Constitution of 1819, by the Congress of Angostura, convened in December 1819, when Colombia was the Gran Colombia.
 The first president, General Simón Bolívar, took office in 1819.
 His position, initially self-proclaimed, was subsequently ratified by Congress.

 The president is directly elected through Universal Suffrage for a period of four years, along with the vice president.
-According to article 125 of the constitution, ratified in 2018, no person who has been elected for a presidential term can be elected for a second.
+According to article 125 of the constitution, ratified in 2015, no person who has been elected for a presidential term can be elected for a second.
 In addition, three vice presidents have become president by virtue of the death or resignation of a president during the term.
 In total, 34 people have served in 36 presidencies that span 48 month (four-year) terms, with Alfonso López Pumarejo, Álvaro Uribe and Juan Manuel Santos being the only ones with double terms, in the case of López Pumarejo non-consecutive.
-Gustavo Petro is the 34th and current president, having assumed office on 7 August 2022.
+Abelardo de la Espriella is the 36th and current president, having assumed office on 7 August 2026.

 Executive powers

 Commander-in-chief

 One of the most important executive powers is the role of the president as Commander-in-Chief of the Colombian Military Forces.
 The power to declare war is constitutionally vested in Congress, but the president has ultimate responsibility for the direction and disposition of the armed forces.
-The exact degree of authority that the Constitution grants to the president as commander in chief has been ratified in article 189 of the Constitution, where it is described that the president has the function of directing the public force and disposing of it as Supreme Commander of the Armed Forces. of the Republic.
+The exact degree of authority that the Constitution grants to the president as commander in chief has been ratified in article 189 of the Constitution, where it is described that the president has the function of directing the public force and disposing of it as Supreme Commander of the Armed Forces of the Republic.